 This webpage provides an overview of the application process to become an Undergraduate Resident Assistant (RA) at the University of Edinburgh for the 2020-21 academic year.

-We currently have vacancies for UG & PG accommodation sites for the coming academic year located at multiple accommodation sites.
+We are currently accepting applications for UG RAs at Pollock Halls for the current academic year located at multiple accommodation sites.

 In order to be eligible to apply you must be a full-time fully matriculated student for the duration of the 2020-21 academic year.

-If you meet these criteria and are interested in finding out more about the role please visit https://edinburgh.erezlife.com/login/ (EXTERNAL LINK) and select the relevant applicant group (either Post Graduate or Undergraduate).
+If you meet these criteria and are interested in finding out more about the role please visit https://edinburgh.erezlife.com/login/ and select the relevant applicant group.
 There you will find a role description, information session slides, and an online application form.
-Applications are now open, and close at 23:59pm on the 1st October 2020, however we are seeking to appoint people for an immediate start so please apply as soon as you can.
+Applications are now open, and close at 23:59pm on the 15th November 2020.

 Please note that if you are successful you may be required to move to a specific RA designated bedroom.
 Your RA accommodation contract will supersede any existing contract you have with Accommodation, Catering and Events with no penalty or requirement for you to request a break from your lease.
 If travelling from overseas we require applicants to have completed any self-isolation period prior to undertaking the role.

 If you wish to apply to be an RA in the 2021-22 academic year or later please check this page in January 2021 for further information.

 Please note that due to the ongoing situation with Covid-19 the information in our FAQ may be inaccurate, though it remains representative of how we usually work.
 If you have a specific questions about our recruitment practices please do get in touch at email@example.com.